iliakur/miteclock/README.md

 were created.

-You can skip this menu by passing the `-l` flag (or `--last` if you like typing) which automatically starts the last entry for which you had a timer running.
+You can skip this menu by passing the `-l` flag (or `--last` if you like typing) which automatically starts the last entry for which you had a clock running.

 ### Helper Commands